docteurklein/migrate/README.md

  - `POSTGRES_PASSWORD_FILE` (wins over `POSTGRES_PASSWORD`)
  - `POSTGRES_HOST`
  - `POSTGRES_PORT`

-Those variables take precedence over the values passed in URL.
+### sqlite target

+example: `migrate sqlite:path/to/some_file.sqlite status`

 ### SQL scripts

-Files ending with `.sql` are treated differently than others: their contents are passed to the current transaction opened on the target.
+Files ending with `.sql` are treated differently than others if the target supports it: their contents are passed to the current transaction opened on the target.